dougeby/IntuneDocs/InTuneDocs/EndUser/company-portal-frequently-asked-questions.md

 - [Company Portal website](using-the-intune-company-portal-website.md)

 ## What happens when I add a computer or device to the Company Portal?
-When you add a computer or device to the Company Portal, some software may be installed or an app may be downloaded (depending on the device).
+When you add a computer or device to the Company Portal, some software might be installed or an app might be downloaded (depending on the device).
 You are also giving your IT administrator permission to manage your device to help protect the company information on the device.

 To learn about what your IT administrator can and can't see on your device, use the link that matches the type of device you're using: